-If you are applying a sealer, paint, or an epoxy system, then you will want to make sure your floor is repaired properly to make it is as blemish free as possible.
-If you are covering your floor with a tile or mat flooring then repair may not be necessary unless you are trying to stop a continuing problem like pitting or spalling or are worried about water penetration with a larger crack.
+If you are applying a sealer, paint, or an epoxy system, then you will want to make sure your garage floor is repaired properly to make it is as blemish free as possible.
+If you are covering your floor with a tile or mat flooring then repairs may not be necessary unless you are trying to stop a continuing problem like pitting and spalling or you are worried about water penetration.

-As well as this works, you still can unfortunately get cracks in other parts of the slab due to the settling of the earth underneath the slab, poor contraction joints, or other variables beyond your control.
-If it’s a fairly new slab doing this, it may continue for some time requiring the occasional crack maintenance until the slab finally settles and cures.
-The good news is that the majority of cracks is cosmetic and not structural in nature and can be repaired to accept most any garage flooring.
+As well as contraction joints work though, you still can get cracks in other parts of the concrete due to the settling of the earth underneath the slab, curing issues, or other variables beyond your control.
+The good news is that the majority of cracks are cosmetic and not structural in nature.
+This means that they can be repaired to accept most any garage flooring.

 Repairing Cracks in Your Garage Floor